Quantillon-Labs/docs/whitepaper/README.md

 # Quantillon Whitepaper — Build Instructions

-This repository lets you generate a typeset PDF whitepaper from a DOCX source using Pandoc and XeLaTeX.
+This repository generates a typeset PDF whitepaper from the latest versioned DOCX in `src/` using Pandoc and XeLaTeX.

 ## Prerequisites
 - Pandoc